chummer5a/chummer5a/README.md

 1. Download the archive for your preferred update channel [Milestone](https://github.com/chummer5a/chummer5a/releases/latest) or [Nightly](https://github.com/chummer5a/chummer5a/releases) (Select the latest Nightly tag)
 2. Extract to preferred folder location.
 If upgrading, you can extract over the top of an existing folder path.
 3. Run Chummer5.exe.

+## Installation - Linux and OSX

+As Chummer is a WinForms application, support for other operating systems is limited.
+For Linux and Mac OSX, it is possible to run Chummer through Wine on these operating systems.
+See the [wiki](https://github.com/chummer5a/chummer5a/wiki#installation) for further details.

 ## Contributing